tom635/Mapty3D/README.md

 With the stats available for building we can simulate an earthquake and design the optimal evaculation route according to the building stats

+We can increase the rainfall gradually the estimate the regions which are more prone to flooding.

 # Screenshots:
 <p float="left">